ADGEfficiency/adgefficiency.github.io/_posts/2020-04-25-world-models.md

 This allows all three components to focus on one task.
 It can however mean that without the context of reward information, the vision & memory might learn features of the environment that are not useful for control.

+## Independent model learning

+The decomposition of the agent different tasks to be trained separately (but still sequentially):

+- first train the vision on observations
+- then train the memory using sequences of observations and actions.
+The observations are encoded into latent space $z$ statistics, meaning we can sample a different $z$ each epoch
+- finally train the controller, using the vision to provide $z$ and the memory to provide $h$, using total episode reward

-Another benefit of the independent learning is stability.
+One benefit of independent learning is stability.
 Reinforcement learning is notoriously unstable - by training the vision and memory on a fixed dataset, the training will be more stable than the more common situation in reinforcement learning, where as the policy improves the data distribution changes.

 Another factor changing the distribution of the data is exploration.
 Whether you learn from a fixed dataset or a non-stationary one, the exploration-exploitation dilemma cannot be ignored.
 The fixed dataset will have been generated with a suboptimal policy (if it wasn't, you already have the optimal policy!).

+A final benefit of decomposing the training is being able to use the correct hardware for each component.
+Both the vision and memory are trained on GPU, with the controller being trained on 64 CPUs.
+Being able to spin up earh instance separately helps to keep the

-Now that we have been introduced to the agent, we can take a look at each of it's three components - starting with vision.
+Now that we have been introduced to the agent, we can take a look at each of it's three components in detail - starting with vision.

 # Vision